BSUIR-team/ENS-frontend/README.md

 # Emergency Notification System Frontend

-# Technologies used: React + TypeScript + Vite + SCSS
+# Technologies used

+Vite
+React
+TypeScript
+SCSS
+Redux
+Axios

-The development is still in progress...
+#The development is still in progress...